Bluestone Mortgages Conveyancing Panel Information

 The emerging convention is that lenders are including an authority to disclose in loan application forms to counter this problem.
 Mortgage Express v Sawali, [2010] EWHC 3054 (Ch) indicates that such provisions are valid.
 Please click here for more information about that case.

-Prime Professional’s PII renewal form enquires if my practice had been removed off any mortgage panels in the last 12 months.
-I just found out that the practice is no longer on the Bluestone Mortgages conveyancing panel?
-Is this likely to impact my PII cover?
+JLT’s PII renewal form enquires if my firm had been removed off any bank panels in the last year.
+I just found out that the firm is no longer on the Bluestone Mortgages solicitor panel?
+Will that effect my PII premium?

 Your insurance brokers are your best port of call to address this question.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Bluestone Mortgages solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-Our practice is on the Bluestone Mortgages conveyancing panel and due to complete a purchase within the next week.
-My file does not contain a Mortgage Deed for the client to execute.
+I am on the Bluestone Mortgages conveyancing panel and scheduled to complete a remortgage within the next few weeks.
+My file does not contain a Mortgage Deed for the client to sign.
 Who do I contact at Bluestone Mortgages to request substitute deeds?

-You should communicate with Bluestone Mortgages to obtain standard documents.
-The CML Handbook contains an individual section for lenders to establish who to contact to obtain standard documents.
+You need to get in touch with Bluestone Mortgages to obtain standard documents.
+The The Council of Mortgage Lenders Handbook contains an express question for banks to set out who to contact to obtain standard documents.
 Bluestone Mortgages in their Part 2’s state:

 Find a Lawyer on the Bluestone Mortgages Conveyancing Panel